Building Mental Toughness: A Chipper Workout Can Help Your Finances

 3. Discover What Works for You

-In the world of fitness and the world of personal finance, it is easy to compare yourself with others.
+In both the world of fitness and the world of personal finance, it’s easy to compare yourself with others.
 Find your own pace, whether it’s in the gym or with your bank account.
-Figure out what works for you financially — for instance, do you need to hide your credit cards or reformulate your budget?
+Figure out what works for you financially.
+For instance, do you need to hide your credit cards or reformulate your budget?

 4. Find a Coach

 Don’t underestimate the importance of coaching.
-Having someone in your corner who helps you remember what you’re capable of and what your goals are, and who can advise you on a strategy to keep you on track and motivated.
+Having someone in your corner who helps you remember what you’re capable of and what your goals are.
+Somebody who can advise you on a strategy to keep you on track and motivated.

 While it’s great to know the big picture, it’s also important to recognize the small steps needed to reach your goal and to applaud yourself for putting in the effort.

 Whether you’re maintaining fitness or financial goals, the concepts are similar.
 Most of us want to be physically fit and financially secure, but few of us are.
-Often, we do not want to sacrifice, or we lack access to the right strategies to do so.
+Often, we don’t want to sacrifice, or we lack access to the right strategies to do so.